gradymke/dbb-blog/content/post/2016-05-tom-tibbett.md

 for somebody his age.
 He was rabidly curious about how things worked, what particular buildings were for, who owned something, how something was developed - it didn't matter what, he was curious.
 And he would do whatever he could to find out about things.
-His main tool, as mentioned before was conversation.
+His main tool, as mentioned before, was conversation.
 I remember bits and pieces of a story about a driving vacation with Shirley (the only type of vacation they took, they made a point of avoiding the interstate at all costs), where they ended up on some private drive that was